GLAPN is happy to offer this venue for publication of articles by members and friends.

 |This wonderful document was a collaboration between GLAPN's Tom Cook and George Painter in 1999.
 Nobody has ever produced a richer look at Portland's pre-Stonewall queer environment.
 Many of the sites on the tour are now gone – but the stories live on!
 Follow this link to see text and historic photos of the 1999 Portland Gay History Walking Tour.|

 |Homosexuality: PTC Answers 15 Most-Asked Questions (ca 1977)

 Deaths of interest to the LGBTQ community in the Pacific Northwest.
-Click on the icon to view the list.
+Follow this link to view the list.

 P.O.
 Box 3646 • Portland, OR 97208-3646 • firstname.lastname@example.org

 Copyright © 2015